celedev97/asa-server-manager/README.md

 # ASA Server Manager

 ASA Server Manager is a program for installing and managing self-hosted servers for the Ark Survival Ascended game.
-This program is currently under development and is not yet complete.

 The program aim to be as similar as possible to the old ARK Server Manager for Ark Survival Evolved.

+### This program is currently under development and is not yet complete!

 ## Requirements